oneclickvirt/oneclickvirt.github.io/docs/en/incomplete/webvirtcloud.md

 Path: `Admin Panel > Computers > Add`

-### Add IP Mapping for the Created Virtual Machine
+### Add Public IPV4 Ports Mapping for the Created Virtual Machine

 Assume your virtual machine appears in the user control panel as: